Last Updated on September 6, 2022 by Lamudi

 The buying and selling process of real estate could be overwhelmingly tough especially at first glance.
 With the number of legal documents that you need to prepare and understand, it’s normal to feel intimidated.

-The absolute deed of sale is prepared when the buyer has already paid the full purchase price of the property and all the underlying taxes such as the transfer tax, documentary stamp tax and all other fees related to the registration process.
+On the buyer’s side, the deed of absolute sale of land is prepared when you pay the full purchase price of the lot, which includes all the underlying taxes such as the transfer tax, documentary stamp tax and all other fees related to the registration process.

-The document is signed by both parties in front of a notary public.
-To be valid, it must indicate the date and location of the filing, proper identification of the property, and the name and address of the buyer and the seller.
+The deed of absolute sale is signed by both parties in front of a notary public.
+To be valid, the absolute sale deed must indicate the date and location of the filing, proper identification of the property, and the name and address of the buyer and the seller.

-The document also contains a statement of assurance that the property has no pending transaction in the Registry of Deeds.
-“The SELLER warrants that she can transfer the title and possession of the aforesaid real estate property to the BUYER and that there are no other transactions pending registration with the Registry of Deeds”
+The deed of absolute sale should also include a statement of assurance that the property has no pending transaction in the Registry of Deeds: “The SELLER warrants that she can transfer the title and possession of the aforesaid real estate property to the BUYER and that there are no other transactions pending registration with the Registry of Deeds.”

-It also specifies that the buyer shoulders several taxes associated with the sale such as the Transfer Tax and Documentary stamp tax.
-Whereas the seller will be the one responsible for the capital gains tax.
+In addition, it must specify that the buyer will shoulder several taxes associated with the sale such as the Transfer Tax and Documentary stamp tax.
+The seller, meanwhile, will be the one responsible for the capital gains tax.

 And finally, this document must be fully notarized by a Notary Public in order to become a public document and would be binding to third persons.